CloudDefenseAI/charts/README.md

 ## WARNINGS

 - Database URI has to be the Internal URI valid inside the private network
-    - **DO NOT** obscure it behind a DNS as applications will fail if unable to connect to the database
+    - **DO NOT** obscure it behind a DNS as applications will be unable to connect to the database
 - **DO NOT** change Database password or URI after helm install